Summer Tech Camps Held at Carnegie Mellon University

 About Carnegie Mellon University

-Our Pittsburgh, PA summer camps, located five miles from downtown Pittsburgh, are situated in the heart of the business and research community in the Oakland district.
+Our Pittsburgh, PA summer camps held at CMU are located five miles from downtown Pittsburgh, right in the heart of the business and research community in the Oakland district.
 Bordered by quaint residential neighborhoods and the wooded hills of a scenic park, the 100-acre campus provides an academic environment that combines the best of both worlds: an urban campus in a wooded setting.

 Did you know the co-founder of iD Tech Camps, Kathryn Ingram, is from Fox Chapel?
 She’s a die-hard Steelers fan.
 She attended Penn State and now resides in the Silicon Valley in California.